Our opinion Ozone R3

 On take off the M2 shoots up even faster than the R3.
 Take off speed is higher as well.
 On landing, you can slow down the M2 as good as the R3.
 The R3 has more roll than the M2, which most pilots like, once they are used to the high roll.
 Barrel rolls are now as fast and snappy on the M2 then on the R3, but you have to support the M2 well on the outside brake, if not it likes to collapse there with trims open.
 Flying in turbulences most pilots will feel safer on the R3 then on the M2.
 The M2 lets you feel the turbulences a lot.
 We think the M2 has lost some stability.
 Chances you get a collapse on it are sure higher than on a R3 or a Mirage 2+.
 The M2 is stable enough for flying in normal still fun speedflying conditions, but when it get’s wild, you must close those trimmers and put brakes on.
 The R3 is for sure more forgiving there.
 Also barrel rolls without supporting the outside is no problem for the R3.

 Speedriding works great with the R3, even for beginners.
-You can ski over bumps without active piloting and let the lines go slack, the R3 nearly hitting your head.
+You can ski over bumps without active piloting and let the lines go slack.
 Only when lines go really slack, it reacts with a collapse.
 Most of the times those collapses recover from themself and the R3 is still going on straight without a pilot input.
 Very forgiving behavior, same with trims open.
 On the M2 it’s a massiv difference with trims closed and open.
 With trims closed, it’s still a little forgiving when lines go slack.
 With trims open, it will make huge surprising collapses and turn into the snow behind your back.
 Just try ground-handling it with trims open and you will see what we mean with this.
 So the Mirage still works well for speedflying beginners, but for speedriding it’s much more tricky than the old version or the R3.

 Both, the R3 and the M2 have too long risers for many pilots.
 The C’s are too high up with trims open for many pilots.
 Leaning back to reduce drag while flying asstograss on the rears won’t work.
 Specially smaller pilots find this annoying.